 General Motors subsidiary Cruise Automation debuted its first vehicle specifically designed to operate without a driver on board.
 This driverless, electric shuttle is called Origin and does not have manual controls such as pedals or even a steering wheel.
 Simply put, it’s essentially a curved b box with split sliding doors similar to those on a subway train with all the sensors used to navigate located up top.
-Read more for a video and additional information.

 Inside, the front and rear seats facing each other, with a large empty space in-between that can be used to accommodate a table or any equipment / luggage.
 You’ll find cargo space behind the seats, while everything inside is made of durable plastics and vinyls for easy maintenance.
 There’s no information about the powertrain, but it does use a modular system for its sensor hardware so that they can be upgraded independent of the car itself.